ryvarma7/SudoAI/README.txt

 - The frontend calls: http://localhost:3000/api/gemini
   If you change the port, update app.js accordingly.
 - The Gemini request body is a simple shape; you may need to adapt it if Google updates the API.

-If you want a complete React + Express project instead, tell me and I'll prepare that.